Do you think IIT Guwahati certified course can help you in your career?

 Breadth-First Search (BFS) is a core algorithm in artificial intelligence and computer science, essential for exploring graph or tree structures.
 BFS in AI systematically visits all neighboring nodes at the current depth before advancing to the next level.
 This approach makes BFS in artificial intelligence invaluable for tasks like finding the shortest path, checking graph connectivity, and traversing all vertices.
 The BFS algorithm in AI is crucial for solving a variety of search and traversal problems.

-What is the BFS algorithm in AI?
+What is the Breadth-First Search algorithm in AI?

 The BFS algorithm in AI, or Breadth-First Search, is a search strategy that explores all nodes at the current depth level before moving to the next level.
 It systematically examines each neighboring node, making it effective for tasks such as finding the shortest path in an unweighted graph, checking connectivity, and traversing all vertices.
 This algorithm is implemented using a queue, ensuring that nodes are processed in the order they are discovered.